Margaret Levi

-Margaret Levi (born 1947) is an American political scientist and author, noted for her work in comparative political economy, labor politics, and democratic theory, notably on the origins and effects of trustworthy government.
+Margaret Levi (born 1947) is an American political scientist and author, known for her work in comparative political economy, labor politics, and democratic theory, notably on the origins and effects of trustworthy government.

 Education

 Margaret Levi earned her BA from Bryn Mawr College in 1968, in political science.
 At Bryn Mawr, she was influenced by Alice Frey Emerson, Paul Brass and Peter Bachrach to pursue political science.
 In 1967, she took a class at Swarthmore College alongside fellow students Peter Katzenstein and David Laitin, who would both go on to become prominent political scientists.

 She began her PhD studies on urban and regional planning at the Harvard Graduate School of Design.
 However, she abandoned her studies before returning to Harvard University to do a PhD in political science.
 During her political science PhD studies, she was influenced by Michael Lipsky, Robert Fogelson and Edward Banfield.